 What is spiritual direction?

-Spiritual direction is a unique mentoring relationship in which a trained guide accompanies a person on some aspect of their spiritual journey, helping them to embody their inner convictions more faithfully and to strengthen the connection between their spiritual and their everyday lives.
-In the Celtic tradition, the spiritual director is referred to as an "Anam Cara" or "soul friend," someone who walks alongside you and listens deeply to reflect the presence of the Divine back to you in mind, heart, and body.
+Spiritual direction is a unique kind of relationship in which a trained guide accompanies a person on some part of their life journey, helping them to embody their inner convictions more faithfully by strengthening the connection between their spiritual experiences and their everyday lives.
+In the Celtic tradition, the spiritual director is referred to as an "Anam Cara" or "soul friend" - someone who walks alongside you for a time and listens deeply, reflecting the presence of the Divine back to you in mind, heart, and body.

 What happens in spiritual direction?

-While the specific questions, approaches, and rhythms may vary from person to person, the overall process of spiritual direction will assist you in deepening your life through conversation, inquiry, listening, reflection, guided spiritual practices, and prayer.
-Spiritual direction provides participants with the tools for discernment, which is the ancient art of learning to listen deeply for Divine guidance amidst all the other voices that we internalize from our families and culture.
-While spiritual direction addresses the complex intersection between our psychological, spiritual, physiological, and intellectual lives, it is important to understand that spiritual direction is not therapy.
-The purpose of spiritual direction is not to help you diagnose or solve problems, but to invite you onto a sacred path of reflection, insight, and spiritual awareness that can assist you no matter what you may be facing.
+While the specific questions, approaches, and rhythms will vary from person to person, the overall process of spiritual direction will assist you in deepening your life through conversation, inquiry, listening, laughter, stories, reflection, guided spiritual practices, and/or prayer.
+Spiritual direction ultimately seeks to provide directees with tools for discernment, the ancient art of listening deeply for Divine guidance amidst all the other voices that we have internalized from our families and culture.
+While spiritual direction addresses the complex intersection between our psychological, spiritual, physiological, and intellectual lives, spiritual direction is not therapy.
+The purpose of spiritual direction is not to help you diagnose or solve problems, but to invite you into a sacred path of reflection, insight, and spiritual awareness that can assist you no matter what kind of challenges you may be facing.

 An integrated approach to spiritual care:

-My approach to spiritual direction is rooted in the contemplative Christian tradition and is informed by contemporary psychology, social theory, and a deep appreciation for religious & cultural diversity.
-I am fully LGBTQIA+ affirming, trauma-informed, and mindful of the unique struggles faced by those who have suffered from racial and economic injustice.
+My approach to spiritual direction is rooted in the contemplative Christian tradition, but it is also informed by contemporary psychology, social theory, and a deep appreciation for religious & cultural diversity.
+I am trauma-informed, LGBTQIA+ affirming, and mindful of the unique struggles faced by those who have suffered racial and economic injustices.
 My goal is to create a safe space in which people can wrestle with life's most perplexing questions while remaining open to the presence and movement of God in their lives.
-I believe that holistic spiritual direction and transformation incorporates both mind and body, addressing the inherent connections between our inward and outward lives.
-Accordingly, I seek to incorporate a variety of different modalities that encourage an embodied sense of spirituality and the sacred.
-My background as a musician and artist has deeply attuned me to the ways in which creative expression can serve as a vehicle for spiritual intuition and communication with the Divine, and so I also enjoy incorporating art, music, and movement into spiritual direction sessions when desired and appropriate.
+I believe holistic spiritual direction and transformation incorporates both mind and body, addressing the inherent connections between our inward and outward lives.
+Accordingly, I draw from a variety of different modalities that encourage healing through an embodied and grounded sense of spirituality and the sacred.
+My background as a musician and artist has deeply attuned me to the ways in which creative expression can serve as a vehicle for spiritual intuition and communication with the Divine, and I enjoy incorporating art, music, and movement into spiritual direction whenever desired and appropriate.

 Click below to learn about three tools that I have found especially helpful for spiritual growth: